asinck/webcam/README.md

 Note that you can't have an Inverse View in Overlay mode.

-To run this program, you're going to need cv2, numpy, and scipy.
-If you don't, it won't run.
+To run this program, you're going to need cv2.
+If you don't have them, it won't run.
 For cv2, you need python-opencv (on ubuntu, least).

 To close this program, hit escape.